DiscordantST/Codewars7kyu/README.md

 (-1, 0) --> -1 (-1 + 0 = -1)
 (-1, 2) --> 2 (-1 + 0 + 1 + 2 = 2)

+- Two to One:

+Take 2 strings s1 and s2 including only letters from a to z.
+Return a new sorted string, the longest possible, containing distinct letters - each taken only once - coming from s1 or s2.
+Examples:
+a = "xyaabbbccccdefww"
+b = "xxxxyyyyabklmopq"
+longest(a, b) -> "abcdefklmopqwxy"
+a = "abcdefghijklmnopqrstuvwxyz"
+longest(a, a) -> "abcdefghijklmnopqrstuvwxyz"